-and Directive 2002/58/EC, and the Belgian
+and Directive 2002/58/EC, and the Belgian Privacy Legislation).

-Privacy Legislation).

-In addition, the Compliance Model is designed to comply with the different regulations to obtain mandatory (or voluntary) certifications OHSAS18001 (British Standard for occupational health and safety management systems), ISO9001 (quality management), ISO14001 (environmental management), TSMA Companies International Marine Forum's best practice guide Tanker Management and Selfassessment).
+In addition, the Compliance Model is designed to comply with the different regulations to obtain mandatory (or voluntary) certifications like ISO 45001 (occupational health and safety management systems), ISO 9001 (quality ISO 14001 management), (environmental TSMA (Oil management), Companies International Marine Forum's best practice guide Tanker Management and Self-assessment).

-Different legislations or regulations may have an

-overlap (e.g. Anti-bribery in US FCPA, UK Bribery and Italian Model 231).
+Different legislations or regulations may have an overlap (e.g. Anti-bribery in US FCPA, UK Bribery and Italian Model 231).
 Future legislations or underlying regulation for certification can be added to the model as separate, integrated building blocks in the Compliance Model.